(Photo courtesy of Connie Bransiler, the U.S. Fish and Wildlife Service)

 We would like to congratulate the inaugural winner of The Panther Creek Book Award in Nonfiction, Tuan Phan, of Ho Chi Minh City, Vietnam, for his memoir Remembering Water.
 Tuan will receive the monetary award of $1,000, and publication by Hidden River Press, an imprint of Hidden River Publishing.
 Please see our News and Announcements for a full list of the semi-finalists and finalists of the 2018 award.

-The next cycle for the Panther Creek Award opened on January 1, 2019, and the deadline has been extended to May 15, 2019.
+The next deadline for the Panther Creek Award has been extended to July 31, 2019.

 Hidden River Arts offers a yearly award of $1,000 and publication by Hidden River Press, an imprint of Hidden River Publishing, for an original, unpublished book-length work of non-fiction.
 (This includes creative non-fiction, memoir, biography — all forms of non-fiction are welcome!)